Home › Forums › Eyes Only › Basics of the verse › Minimum hardware

 - Verify that your CPU cooler can keep up, Intel’s Burn Test will let ya know.

 - 6Gb GPUs are really a minimum requirement (CIG says 3Gb) and are a good upgrade to consider if you have an older CPU/GPU.
-Verify that your CPU can drive your GPU without throttling.
-The GTX 1600 series works here.
+Verify that your CPU can drive your GPU without bottlenecking.
+The GTX 1600 series works here for older CPUs.

 - 8Gb+ GPUs are ideal if you have the CPU power to drive them.
-Be sure to verify your CPU/GPU combo will not throttle.
+Be sure to verify your CPU/GPU combo will not bottleneck.

 - Bottleneck Calculator